 “That, dear love, was an inconvenient truth that I couldn’t handle.”

 “You were responsibility, commitment, disruption, expensive, awkward, burdensome, enslaving.
 Unwanted things.”

 “I don’t know what your mother was thinking.
 I’m only assuming.
 I barely knew her.”

 “I used your mother as entertainment.
 It felt good.
 At the time, that’s all that mattered.”

 You never talked to my mother about my life?

 After I was gone, did you think about me?

 “Not much.
 I hid you away where even I couldn’t find you.
 You would have haunted me, don’t you see?”

 “It’s worse than that.
-My soul on a rack, even if that were possible, would not be justice enough.”
+My soul on a rack for eternity, even if that were possible, would not be justice enough.”

 Did you know what they were going to do to me?
 That place where very bad things happen?